1: This ability to duplicate your own efforts is what makes the network marketing business model so powerful. The task of duplicating yourself successfully is also what makes network marketing so challenging.

-Today, I want to do a book review of “Duplication: The Key to Creating Freedom In Your Network Marketing Business by Eric Lofholm and Judy O’Higgins.
-I should start out by telling you that Amazon recommended this book to me, based upon my other purchases.
-I just purchased it in March 2015 and read it over the period of two days.
+Today, I want to share some of my favorite Eric Lofholm quotes and do a quick book review of Duplication: The Key to Creating Freedom In Your Network Marketing Business.
+I should start out by telling you that Amazon recommended this book to me, based upon my previous purchases.
+I purchased the book in March 2015 and read it over a period of two days.

 Overall, I give the book 7 of 10 stars.
 The content was great, but the book was very, very short and could have been expanded on more.
 Hence, the 7 of 10 star rating.
 That being said, I still think there are some powerful nuggets and wisdom in the book that would benefit any network marketer, regardless of their company or experience in the industry.